nijaru/omengrep/ai/STATUS.md

 ## Active Work

-Distribution architecture decided.
-Ready for implementation.
+Distribution architecture implemented.
+Ready for CI/CD and PyPI.

 ## Completed (This Session)